Is Online MBA Worth It? In a Word, Yes.

 None of these results is particularly surprising, given the broad depth of business knowledge that an MBA imparts and that employers seek.
 Such an education will allow you to work with a wide range of stakeholders across an organization.

-Just the analytics skills alone that MBA candidates learn are particularly valuable to potential employers, who are eager, regardless of industry, to hire employees who can find the insights hidden in data, Paulson says.
+Just the analytics skills alone that MBA candidates learn is particularly valuable to potential employers, who are eager, regardless of industry, to hire employees who can find the insights hidden in data, Paulson says.

-Is a MBA Worth It After 30?
+Is an Online MBA Worth It After 30?

 A part-time MBA program is perfect for working professionals who already have a fair amount of experience.